-Due to its well established effort to provide analysis on domestic and foreign affairs, the Academy enjoys a special prestige among the many institutions, committees and think tanks devoted to the exploration and exposition of public policy.
+Due to its well established effort to provide analysis on domestic and foreign affairs, the Academy of Political Science (APS) enjoys a special prestige among the many institutions, committees and think tanks devoted to the exploration and exposition of public policy.
 More important than mere longevity are the depth and breadth of intellectual competence that the Academy's members bring to their chosen fields.
 Furthermore, there is the assurance that all publications of the Academy are not shaped by ideological or partisan considerations.

 Throughout its long history, the Academy—a nonpartisan and nonprofit organization—has advanced a three-fold educational mission to: